aaronicsubstances/cskabomu/white-paper.md

    1. leveraging the greater efficiency made possible by intrahost communications.
 In other words, use of TCP on localhost is not necessary when faster and more memory efficient alternatives exist (e.g. by dispensing with slow starts and time wait states).
    2. providing extra reliability layers over TCP.

-Actually TCP/TLS and almost all the IPC mechanisms address all of the QPC challenges directly.
+Actually TCP/TLS and almost all the IPC mechanisms address most of the dificult QPC challenges directly.
 Kabomu's design goal is to leverage their convenient features for simplicity in its protocols.
 For example Kabomu doesn't handle security and congestion control because TCP/TLS and IPC mechanisms already cater for that.

 The most important benefit of TCP and IPC mechanisms for Kabomu is their ability to transmit payloads far larger than the physical limit of 1500 imposed by Ethernet (or worse still 512 imposed by UDP).

+An essential complexity of TCP's design is its windowing flow control which is used to efficiently utilize the physical networks.
+Due to the end result of this hard work by TCP, which is the ability to send large payloads, Kabomu QPC services choose not to worry about the sending of small payloads inefficiently utilizing physical networks, and hence settle for stop-and-wait flow control.

 To prevent clients from having to deal with uncertainty about the safest minimum payload size to use, Kabomu offers clients a minimum value of **30KB**.
-Thus all underlying QPC mechanisms which may be used by Kabomu QPC services, *can send messages of up to 30KB in size*.
+Thus all underlying data transfer and QPC mechanisms which may be used by Kabomu QPC services, *can send messages of up to 30KB in size*.
 30KB is enough to carry typical requests and responses of quasi procedure calls.
 Beyond this limit, clients must be prepared to fragment and reassemble payloads on their own.

-The QPC services for Kabomu leverage this benefit of large payloads, to employ 25 bytes worth of transmission overhead, since such overhead will be a small fraction of payloads.

-A major complexity of TCP's design comes from usage of 4-byte connection identifiers consisting of source and destination ports; and sequence numbers which do not have a definite initial value, and which can wrap around.
+A major complexity of TCP's design comes from usage of 4-byte connection identifiers consisting of source and destination ports; and sequence numbers which do not have a definite initial value.
 Several features of TCP such as time wait state, quiet time state, ISN selection and PAWS exist because of this.

-Kabomu uses 16-byte connection identifiers; and sequence number with a definite initial value, and which do not wrap around.
-This simplifies Kabomu's design tremendously, but at the cost of slightly greater transmission overhead.
+Kabomu uses 16-byte connection identifiers; and sequence number with a definite initial value.
+This simplifies Kabomu's design tremendously.

-Another essential complexity of TCP's design is its windowing flow control which is used to efficiently utilize the physical networks.
-Due to the end result of this hard work by TCP, which is the ability to send large payloads, Kabomu QPC services choose not to worry about the sending of small payloads inefficiently utilizing physical networks, and hence settle for stop-and-wait flow control.

 ## QPC-Connection

 This QPC service emulates TCP but uses uuids to identify connections for duplicate protection.
+It provides QPC services by layering on top of all kinds of data transfer protocols, including TCP and IPC mechanisms, and also including those which do not offer duplicate protection or acknowledged delivery.

+1. It can also wrap a QPC service for the benefit of being able to indicate during a failure whether a request was processed or not.
+This benefit helps when using QPC-ConnectionPool described afterwards.

 1. A connection is identified by a uuid known both at a sending end of a network, and a corresponding receiving end.